August 14, 2015

 You’ve traversed the first date, the first anniversary, and a few bumps in the road, and you’re ready to take the next step and start a family together.
 Get your groove on by eating some foods that will increase your cholesterol, but just a tad.
 Cholesterol is actually important for estrogen and testosterone, which are key for fertility and sexual health.
 Egg yolks, shellfish, and cold water fish like salmon, tuna, and sardines are perfect for delivering the healthy fats you need to support fertility.

 Ain’t nothing wrong with a little bump and grind, but sometimes you just wanna hang out and watch Netflix.
 In fact, it could be the best thing you can do for your relationship.

-"Typically, women like to come home and talk through their day, and men prefer to come home and decompress and relax.
-The best thing you can do is join your significant other on the couch and be there with them, even if you're not talking", she notes.
+“Typically, women like to come home and talk through their day, and men prefer to come home and decompress and relax.
+The best thing you can do is join your significant other on the couch and be there with them, even if you’re not talking”, she notes.
 Relax and chill out together with foods high in magnesium like chocolate and almonds.
 And pop the cork on the red wine.
-Not only is it full of antioxidants, but red wine is linked to reducing inflammation and will help your whole body relax.
+Not only is it full of antioxidants, but it can also help your whole body relax.
 Chocolate and wine?
-Sounds like a very relaxing and romantic night!
-"Before you know it, you'll be cuddling up to each other and feeling those loving vibes."
+Sounds like a very romantic night!
+“Before you know it, you’ll be cuddling up to each other and feeling those loving vibes.”

 It doesn’t matter if your love lasts a lifetime, or if it’s doomed to inspire the next Taylor Swift breakup ballad—you should enjoy every second (and meal) with your significant other.